Install FreeBSD on Linode

 When the command finishes, reboot into your Installer profile.

-Go to the Remote Access tab in the Linode Manager.
+Go to the Networking tab in the Linode Cloud Manager.
 Access your Linode using Glish to start the installation.
+Note that Glish must be used to complete the installation of FreeBSD.

 The first thing Glish will show you is the FreeBSD welcome screen.
 Press Enter to boot into multi-user mode.